What are the benefits of being an Alaska Tribal Network (ATN) community?

 New satellites can deliver a very satisfying consumer solution in rural Alaska.
 There are two types: Geostationary High Throughput satellites (GEO – HTS) and Low Earth Orbit satellites (LEO) from OneWeb and Starlink.
 Combining HTS GEO with new LEO technology could provide affordable broadband to every underserved (Tribal) community last mile wireless network in Alaska in the very near future.
 It can also enable current generations to have broadband while they await the time and expense of getting fiber somewhere down the road.

-The Tribe does not need to be concerned with any FCC reporting requirements.
+Your Tribe does not need to be concerned with any FCC reporting requirements.

 ATS will use its best efforts to seek funding for member community buildouts.
 FCC-required reporting will be done by Alaska Tribal Spectrum with the FCC.
 Your Tribe has no reporting requirements of any kind.
 ATS will communicate license related updates and status in a timely manner.